TensorSpeech/TensorFlowASR/README.md

 ## TFLite Convertion

-After converting to tflite, the tflite model is like a function that transforms directly from an **audio signal** to **unicode code points**, then we can convert unicode points to string.
+After converting to tflite, the tflite model is like a function that transforms directly from an **audio signal** to **text and tokens**

 See [tflite_convertion](./docs/tutorials/tflite.md)